-(I had occasion to celebrate Hanukkah at the Massachusetts State House — the photo to the left shows the Senate President, Chabad rabbi, Speaker of the House and Governor Patrick on a scissors lift, lighting the giant menorah.)
+(I had occasion to celebrate Hanukkah at the Massachusetts State House — the photo above shows the Senate President, Chabad rabbi, Speaker of the House and Governor Patrick on a scissors lift, lighting the giant menorah.)

 Fard Johnmar sheds some light into dark corners, debunking some common myths about online and social media health content at digihealth pulse.